byu-cs-236-f25/homework-1-sets-ericmercer/README.md

 Recall that a _virtual environment_ is a lightweight, local Python environment used to isolate project-specific packages from the default Python settings on your computer.
 Using a virtual environment prevents dependency conflicts and ensures that `pytest` behaves consistently across machines.
 The name of the virtual environment we will use is `venv`.

 ### 3.1 Deactivate Conda (if active)
-If the prompt in the integrated terminal starts with `(base)` or has some other environment indicator in parentheses `(myenv)` then deactive conda by typing
+If the prompt in the integrated terminal starts with `(base)` or has some other environment indicator in parentheses `(myenv)` then deactivate conda by typing

 ```bash
 conda deactivate